 • No rinsing until one day after the procedure (this prevents the gauze from dislodging)

-• After one day, rinse your mouth using salt solution
+• After one day, rinse your mouth using a salt solution

 • Avoid alcohol and smoking